 Like dugongs, manatees are herbivores.
 They eat around 60 different freshwater and saltwater plants.
 They have also been known to eat fish from nuts.
 Some examples of plants that they enjoy include turtle grass, sea clover, marine algae, and shoal grass.

 Threats to Manatees and Dugongs

-Both species are threatened by human encroachment on important habitats, pollution, and climate change.
-Both dugong and manatee young are threatened by predators, like crocodiles.
+In the 18th century, the Stellar’s sea cow, another member of the sea cow family, was hunted to extinction.
+Today, both species are threatened by human encroachment on important habitats, pollution, and climate change.
+Both dugong and manatee young are threatened by predators like crocodiles.

 Both manatees and dugongs are slow-moving creatures.
 This means that they are threatened by coastal development and vessel strikes.
 This is one of the leading causes of death or injury to these large creatures.
 Many manatees exhibit scars from encounters with vessels, such as propeller-driven boats and ships.
 If the initial collision does not take the manatee’s life, the resulting infection may.

 Another human-caused threat to the manatee’s life is also boat-related.
 Many ships emit low frequencies that confuse manatees.
 This has been posited as a reason why so many of these large creatures have collided with vessels.
 Fishing nets and other objects below and on the surface of the water can impact the safety of these wonderful animals.

 For these reasons, manatees, especially, have become extremely endangered, and under the Marine Mammal Protection Act of 1972 and the Endangered Species Act of 1973, Florida manatees are now closely protected.